Our Roles in a Relationship. Do We Really Know What That Means?

 Well, the thing is, the fresh fruit (and there was a ridiculous amount.
 So much so we could not fit anything else in the refrigerator.) sat untouched for almost a week.
 I became concerned that it would go bad and brought up my concerns to my boyfriend.
 “Hey, all that fruit’s going to go to bad.”
 To which he replied.
 “I know.
 I was wondering why you haven’t made any smoothies?”

 Of course, I became confused, because the fresh fruit was not bought for me.
 So, after a few seconds, I say.
 “Why would I make smoothies?”
 His response.
-“It is your job as a caregiver for your family to make smoothies and proclaim to your family (I may be paraphrasing a bit here, please forgive me.) that the smoothies are ready.
+“It is your job as a caregiver for your family to make smoothies and proclaim to your family, once you are done (I may be paraphrasing a bit here, please forgive me.) that the smoothies are ready.

 Um, is he serious?
 Who does that?
 What person decides, I think it is a good time for my family to drink a smoothie, makes said smoothie, and then announces to the whole household ‘COME AND GET IT!”
 Who am I, Ma Kettle?